-A graduate student may petition for a maximum of nine units of postgraduate credit for course work (either 400 or 500 level) taken during the undergraduate degree at California State University, Fullerton, if:
+A graduate student may petition for a maximum of nine units of postgraduate credit for coursework (either 400 or 500 level) taken during the undergraduate degree at California State University, Fullerton, if:

-- a. the course work was not used to meet any of the university's requirements for the baccalaureate degree (including major, minor or concentration), - b. the course work was taken during the twelve months immediately prior to the student's graduation, - c. each course was completed with a grade of "B" (3.0) or better.
+- the coursework was not used to meet any of the university's requirements for the baccalaureate degree (including major, minor or concentration), - the coursework was taken during the twelve months immediately prior to the student's graduation, - 3. each course was completed with a grade of "B" (3.0) or better.